j2store/userguide/simple_product.md

 * Enter the regular price for the product
 * There is an option to set advanced pricing if any discounts or privileges are exercised for the customers and that settings are done here.
 A time period, quantity limitation, user group and discounted price can be set for availing any discounts
 * Pricing calculator can also be selected provided one or more pricing calculators should be predefined
-* A handy tip is also available in the tab itself regarding price format and advanced pricing
+* A handy quick help is also available in the tab itself regarding price format and advanced pricing